 If you’re already using software to manage your cash flow online, your accountants should be happy to work with whatever you’re currently using.
 If you’d like to change software, they should help with that too.

 Most online accountancy firms know the good and bad points of most software and generally have preferences.
-For example, our firms’ clients use a range of different software, but we favour using Xero.
+For example, our firms’ clients use a range of different software, but our accountants favour using Xero.
 We also have a team of certified Xero users to help you get your accounts online.

 So, the expectation here is that you can trust your online accountant to support your business no matter what stage it is at and to select the supports relevant to you.